remylii/familiar-plate/README.md

 frontbase
 ===========

-This is toolkit for front-side develop. use gulp.
+This is toolkit for front-side developer. use gulp.

 ## tasks